 - Powder in your shoes can help absorb moisture.

-- Good wicking socks (wool is a good option).
+- Good wicking socks (wool is a good option even if you live in a warm climate).

 - Shoes that fit properly so you don't get extra rub when your feet swell.